chef-boneyard/chef-web-docs-2016/step_ctl_chef_client/step_ctl_chef_client_bootstrap_initial_run_list.rst

      "run_list": [ "recipe[resolver]" ]
    }

+and where ``_default`` is the name of the environment that is assigned to the node.

-.. warning:: This option may be used to update ``normal`` attributes, but should never be used to update any other attribute type, as all attributes updated using this option are treated as ``normal`` attributes.
+.. warning:: This approach may be used to update ``normal`` attributes, but should never be used to update any other attribute type, as all attributes updated using this option are treated as ``normal`` attributes.